-- Achieved elimination of production line stops caused by suppliers’ CSR risks in consecutive years ⇒ FX Shenzhen for four years & FX Haiphong for three years.(Fuji Xerox)
+- Achieved elimination of production line stops caused by suppliers’ CSR risks in consecutive years ⇒ Fuji Xerox of Shenzhen Ltd.*1 for four years & FUJIFILM Business Innovation Haiphong for three years.(FUJIFILM Business Innovation)

 - Obtained 100% response rate from suppliers for the conflict minerals survey (in the document business where customer interest is high).
-(Fuji Xerox)
+(FUJIFILM Business Innovation)